Blanchard's transsexualism typology: Feminists

-Serano has written that trans-exclusionary radical feminists, or "gender critical" feminists, started embracing Blanchard's autogynephilia theory starting in the 2000's.
-One early proponent of the autogynephilia theory was radical feminist Sheila Jeffreys.
+Serano writes that trans-exclusionary or gender-critical feminists have embraced the idea of autogynephilia beginning in the 2000s.
+One early proponent of autogynephilia was radical feminist Sheila Jeffreys.
 The concept has been used to imply that trans women are sexually deviant men.
-The autogynephilia theory became popular on "gender critical" websites such as 4thWaveNow, Mumsnet, and the Reddit community r/GenderCritical.
+The concept of autogynephilia became popular on gender-critical websites such as 4thWaveNow, Mumsnet, and the Reddit community /r/GenderCritical.